Judging

 John started his career as a baker at Sainsbury’s when he was 17 and went on to spend 28 years at the retailer covering various bakery specialist roles both regionally and nationally.
 In 2018 John joined Tesco as their bakery specialist working to drive operational innovation, product quality, sustainability and efficiencies across all ISB channels.
 John also joined the board of the Craft Baker’s Association in 2022 and continues to serve as a non-executive Director supporting the craft sector.

-William Leet, Bakery Development Technician, David Wood Baking
+William Leet, Bakery NPD Manager, David Wood Baking

 William began his baking journey at Leicester College before furthering his studies at University College Birmingham (UCB).
 During his time at UCB, he won the Presidents Cup at the Alliance for Bakery Students and Trainees (ABST) twice in a row and completed a summer internship with Tromp Bakery Equipment in the Netherlands, among other placements.
 After graduating, William moved to Norway to undertake an internship at the renowned Nordic Bakeriet i Lom, where he stayed for two years, working as an Artisan Baker and Supervisor, specialising in craft breads, sourdoughs, and pastries.
 Upon returning to the UK, William secured his dream role as a Development Baker for David Wood Baking Ltd, where he focuses on Italian breads, sourdoughs, and a variety of other baked goods.